DfAC/NottinghamR_Markdown/README.md

 # NottinghamR Markdown Presentation

-This is a code is for my [NottinghamR](http://www.meetup.com/NottinghamR-Nottingham-R-Users-Group/events/232383634/) presentation from the 11/10/16, discussing RMarkdown.
+This is a code is for my markdown presentations.
+Currently this repo holds two presentations:

+* NottinghamR one from the 11/10/16, discussing RMarkdown;
+* NGI Wednesday research series ones.

 # Prerequisites